Nanofus/novel.js/README.md

 }
 ```

-A scene object contains the following variables and parameters:
+A scene object can contain the following variables and parameters:
 - `name` - Required.
 The scene's name.
 Not visible to the user, used internally to navigate between scenes.
 - `text` - Required (not enforced).
 The scene's text.
 Can be formatted using html and Novel.js's own tags.
 - `style` - The scene's style.
 Adds a html class that can be styled in `skin.css` to give different looks to different scenes.